Mina (Sikhism)

 They emerged as the only major rival sect of the Sikh Guru period, whose line of succession ran in parallel to that of Guru Arjan and his official successors.
 They controlled Amritsar and Harmandir Sahib built under Guru Arjan for much of the 17th century.
-During the eighteenth and nineteenth centuries, the Minas gradually faded into the background of Sikh society in relation to the mainstream Khalsa, as Mina literati declined along with the sect.
+The number of Minas rivalled that of the orthodox Sikhs and remained numerous in Malwa until the nineteenth century.
+The Minas gradually faded into the background of Sikh society in relation to the mainstream Khalsa, as Mina literati declined along with the sect.
+A surviving Mina group can be found in Guru Har Sahai, Punjab.